Our History and Vision

 • a partner to organizations across the country that strive to introduce our sport to young players from all cultural and socio-economic backgrounds while providing these future Hall of Famers with the support they need to engage, develop, and thrive;

-Including the Inaugural Class from 2004, the Hall has inducted 132 player and contributor members — 65 players from the Open Division, 43 from the Women’s Division, 18 members recognized for the contributions off the field, the Mixed division Starting Class composed of 2 players and a contributor, and 4 additional Mixed players added in 2023.
-Also, through the Special Merit category, the Hall has recognized two categories of players and contributors instrumental in the creation of the sport and its expansion during the earliest days—The Founders and The Johnny Appleseeds.
+Including the Inaugural Class from 2004 through the Class of 2025, the Hall has inducted 141 player and 24 contributor members — 71 players from the Open Division, 59 from the Women’s Division, and 11 from the Mixed division (beginning with the Starting Class in 2022).
+Through the Special Merit category, the Hall has recognized two categories of players and contributors instrumental in the creation of the sport and its expansion during the earliest days—The Founders and The Johnny Appleseeds.
 Other Special Merit recognition includes two iconic disc models—Wham-O’s “80 mold” and Discraft’s “Ultra Star.”
 In 2021, the Hall added the Early Photographers and Videographers in the Special Merit category.
 And in 2022, Special Merit inductees include Downtown Brown and The MOB.
+With the inclusion of the 63 Special Merit inductees, the Hall is represented by 228 individuals.

 As the Hall’s membership increases each year, so too does its ambitions to be a positive influence while preserving and promoting the sport.